iamsantanubanerjee/iamsantanubanerjee.github.io/content/natural-language-processing/introduction/basic-terminologies.md

 ## Word embeddings

-Word embedding is a technique where individual words are represented as real-valued vectors in a lower-dimensional space and captures inter-word semantics.
+Everything boils down to numbers and tensors when it comes to developing AI.
+This is where **word embeddings** come into play.
+It is a technique where individual words are represented as real-valued vectors in a lower-dimensional space and captures inter-word semantics.

 ### Types of word embeddings

-Based on the technique used, word embeddings can be divided into two parts:
+Word embeddings can be divided mainly into two parts - embedding the words based on:
 1. **Count or frequency** - This includes techniques such as One-Hot Encoding, Bag of Words and TF-IDF
 2. **Deep Learning Trained Models** - Word2Vec (CBOW, Skipgram)